Carl Betz: Career

 Betz made his Broadway debut in 1952 in The Long Watch, and toured with Veronica Lake in the summer-stock play, The Voice of the Turtle.
 He then appeared for 18 months as Collie Jordan on Love of Life.
-Prior to his eight-year run on The Donna Reed Show, Betz made guest appearances on such television series as Sheriff of Cochise, Perry Mason, Gunsmoke (as Nate Timble and Ned Glass, an outlaw trying to go straight under an assumed name in the 1957 episode “Gone Straight” - credited as “Carl Bentz”), The Millionaire, and Alfred Hitchcock Presents.
+Prior to his eight-year run on The Donna Reed Show, Betz made guest appearances on such television series as Sheriff of Cochise, Perry Mason, Gunsmoke (as Nate Timble and Jim Glass, an outlaw trying to go straight under an assumed name in the 1957 episode “Gone Straight” - credited as “Carl Bentz”), The Millionaire, and Alfred Hitchcock Presents.

+For the summers of 1956 and 1957, Betz appeared as the Summer stock Leading Man at the Elitch Theatre and he appeared in a production of The Seven Year Itch with Anne Kimbell.

 In 1958, Betz was cast as pediatrician Dr. Alex Stone in ABC sitcom The Donna Reed Show.
 The show revolves around the home and school problems of a middle-class American family in the late 1950s through the mid-1960s.
 Alex was often called upon to rescue wife Donna Stone (Reed) from awkward situations and to monitor the behavior of their children, Mary (Shelley Fabares) and Jeff (Paul Petersen).
 Jeff Stone introduced the sentimental hit song "My Dad" in a 1962 episode, specifically singing the tune to Betz.
 The series was a hit for ABC and aired for eight seasons from September 1958 to March 1966.
 During the run of the series, Betz continued acting in stage roles during the show's hiatus.
 In 1964, he appeared as Reverend T. Lawrence Shannon in a limited stage run of The Night of the Iguana, for which he earned excellent reviews.

 After The Donna Reed Show was cancelled, Betz returned to television roles and stage work.
 In 1967, producer Paul Monash offered Betz the role of defense lawyer Clinton Judd in the legal drama Judd, for the Defense.
 Monash had seen Betz's performance in Night of the Iguana in 1964 and was impressed with his acting.
 Betz initially thought the role was for a guest spot, but soon realized Monash had proposed that he star in a new series.
 Betz initially had misgivings, stating, "I did not want to do another series, you get bored", but eventually relented, because he liked the scripts.
 The series, which premiered on ABC in September 1967, was praised by critics, but struggled in the ratings.
 Shortly after ABC cancelled the series in 1969, Betz won the Primetime Emmy Award for Outstanding Continued Performance by an Actor in a Leading Role in a Dramatic Series for his work on the series.
 He also made many guest appearances on a variety of popular television shows, such as Mission: Impossible, The Mod Squad, Love, American Style, and Starsky & Hutch.
 One of his last roles was as General Douglas MacArthur in the one-man stage play I Shall Return.